GOHelle/QC_advection-diffusion_sim/README.md

 ## References

 The QSP angle sequences used in the QSVT construction are generated via the pyqsp package.
-The underlying Quantum Signal Processing methods were originally developed in QSPPACK, on which pyqsp is based.
+The underlying Quantum Signal Processing method calle3d sym_qsp was originally developed in the MATLAB package QSPPACK, on which this part of the pyqsp package is based.

 - QSPPACK: https://qsppack.gitbook.io/qsppack/
 - pyqsp: https://github.com/ichuang/pyqsp